Siphon880gh/snippets-mastery/README.md

 "<a href=\"javascript:void(0)\" onclick=\"scrollToText('I overridden')\">I overridden</a>"
 ```

+## Searching snippets

+You can search snippets (not the filenames).
+There is a search bar at the top right.
+This tool uses pcregrep to search snippets.
+If your os does not support pcregrep, you will see a notice at the top in red.

 ## Summary formats

 Summary can be typed as an array of strings like the above example in +meta.json.
 However, it can simply be a string.
 Or you can have the summary read from a file.
 If you provide both the array/string and the file path, then it will read the array/string then the file contents.